Capitol Air

-Capitol Air was a charter airline and scheduled passenger air carrier based in the United States which was operational from 1946 to its bankruptcy filing on November 23, 1984.
-It was founded as Capitol Airways in 1946, and then renamed Capitol International Airways in 1967.
-In 1981, the airline changed its name to Capitol Air and was operating scheduled domestic and international passenger flights that year.
+Capitol Air was a United States supplemental air carrier and, after 1978, a scheduled passenger air carrier based which was operational from 1946 to its bankruptcy filing on November 23, 1984.
+From 1964, supplemental air carriers were simply charter carriers.
+Until 1964, however, supplemental air carriers were a scheduled/charter hybrid.
+Supplemental air carriers were also known as irregular air carriers or nonscheduled carriers.
+The airline was founded as Capitol Airways in 1946, and renamed Capitol International Airways in 1967.
+In 1982, the airline changed its name to Capitol Air and was operating scheduled domestic and international passenger flights that year.

 History

-Capitol Airways was founded on June 11, 1946 by Jesse F. Stallings (1909-1979), an airline captain, and Richmond Mclnnis, his associate.
+Capitol Airways was founded by Jesse F. Stallings (1909–1979), an airline captain, and Richmond Mclnnis, his associate.
+The company was incorporated in Tennessee on 11 January 1946.
+Capitol's Letter of Registration (what such airlines had at the time in lieu of a certificate) was issued 11 August 1947.
 During the first few years, Capitol Airways operated a flight school and aircraft sales agency at Cumberland Field in Nashville, Tennessee.

 By the early 1950s Capitol operated a fleet of piston engine transport planes including DC-3s and Lockheed Lodestars.
 Capitol Airways began to transport priority freight for the U.S. Air Force in 1954.
-By 1956, Capitol was operating a fleet of more than twenty Curtiss C-46 transport planes, and had become a primary civilian carrier for the military's Logistic Air Support (LOGAIR) program.
+By 1956, Capitol was operating a fleet of more than twenty Curtiss C-46 transport planes, and had become a primary civilian carrier for the Air Force Logair program.
 Capitol then entered the international charter flight market, operating a fleet of Lockheed Constellations.
-By the late 1950s, Capitol moved all of its flight operations to Wilmington, Delaware at New Castle Airport.
+In February 1959, Capitol made New Castle Airport at Wilmington, Delaware its main operational base.

-In 1963 Capitol Airways was one of the first charter airlines to operate jet aircraft in the form of a new Douglas DC-8.
-In 1964, a Capitol-operated DC-8 set a world record in commercial aviation by flying nonstop from Tokyo, Japan to Wilmington, Delaware in 12 hours and 25 minutes.
-During the 1960s, the airline's civilian and military air cargo operations increased.
+In October 1963 Capitol Airways was the third supplemental air carrier (after Trans International Airlines and World Airways) to transition to jets with a convertible (passenger/freight) Douglas DC-8-54F.
+In February 1964, a Capitol set a commercial aviation world record by flying a DC-8 nonstop from Tokyo, Japan to Wilmington, Delaware in 12 hours and 25 minutes.

-In 1967 Capitol added "International" to its name and was operating six "straight" DC-8 jets and three "stretched" Super DC-8 versions along with their fleet of piston engine propeller aircraft.
-In 1971 Capitol International Airways moved to Smyrna, Tennessee, at Sewart Air Force Base.
+On 17 March 1967, the airline changed its name to Capitol International Airways.
+In 1971 Capitol International Airways moved to Smyrna, Tennessee, at the former Sewart Air Force Base.
 Capitol remained strong as a military contract air carrier.